thegetty/quire-docs/content/about/roadmap.md

 abstract: Learn about forthcoming features and other software updates
 ---

-The Quire team at Getty continues its work on Quire, including making improvements to the installation process, the overall architecture, and ongoing enhancements for web accessibility.
-A number of specific features with be developed in conjunction with forthcoming Getty Publications’ books, and released to the Quire community.
+The Quire team at Getty continues its work on Quire, including improving the installation process and overall architecture, in addition to ongoing enhancements for web accessibility.
+A number of specific features will be developed in conjunction with forthcoming Getty Publications’ books and released to the Quire community.

 ## Quire Features in Development